-Relate back to the video 'Nobody Stands Nowhere'.
+Relate back to the video 'Nobody stands nowhere'.

 What do you think has shaped you?

-Why do you think w vhat you think?

-What stories have y ou read that have changed you?
+What stories have you read that have changed you?

 Assessment Questions to explore:

 opportunities: Why do people have different perspectives on the same event?

 Can all stories be true?

 Should all stories teach someone something?

-Create a mind map of stories you know that are true and not

-true.

-Write or draw the different meanings for a story.

-Create a new story with a moral or meaning.

 Notes